GSA/security-benchmarks/README.md

 ### By operating system

-Unless there's a good reason to go with something else, the following should be used on every server:
+Recommended tools to use on every server, though you are not limited to the options this list.
+Work in progress.

 Requirement | Linux | Windows
 --- | --- | ---